-Having rebelled against her Pakistani upbringing as a teenager, sparky, confident Yasmin (Archie Panjabi) has grown adept at juggling her Westernised working and social life with her more traditional culture at home.
-But after the attacks of 9/11 she finds herself ostracised at work, and increasingly subject to overt Islamphobia.
-When her husband is snatched by the police and held without charge, she finds herself forced to re-evaluate her faith, her culture and her relationships.
-The harsh realities of prejudice and discrimination in a climate of poverty and fear are never trivialised, but are treated with a refreshing degree of humour, irony and understatement.”
+Having rebelled against her Pakistani upbringing as a teenager, sparky, confident Yasmin (Panjabi) has grown adept at juggling her Westernised working and social life with her more traditional culture at home.
+But after the September 11 attacks she is ostracised at work and increasingly subject to overt Islamophobia.
+When her husband is arrested by the police and held without charge, she is forced to re-evaluate her faith, her culture and her relationships.
+The harsh realities of prejudice and discrimination in a climate of poverty and fear are never trivialised, but rather treated with a refreshing degree of humour, irony and understatement.”

 BFI London Film Festival